-But this liability is gradually shrinking since BPC is making a profit against sale of all petroleum products due to the drop in international oil price and no consequent drop in domestic price.
+But this liability is gradually shrinking since BPC is making a profit against the sale of all petroleum products due to the drop in international oil prices and no consequent drop in domestic prices.
 As oil prices continue to slip in the international market, Bangladesh could save a staggering USD 1.5 to 2 billion this year- money that is spent annually to subsidize oil imports.

-Latest Commodity Forecasts published by The World Bank predicts that in 2015, world crude oil price per barrel will fall to $50.3, while issued spot average price per barrel for crude oil is expected to fall to $56.7 by IMF.
+The latest Commodity Forecast published by The World Bank predicts that in 2015, the world crude oil price per barrel will fall to $50.3, while the issued spot average price per barrel for crude oil is expected to fall to $56.7 by IMF.

 The World Bank forecast is shown on the chart above along with those of IMF and EIU.
 The World Bank estimates are more conservative, with forecasted prices hovering under $65/barrel in the next five years.
-On the other hand, EIU shows a forecasted price growth to $93.8/barrel by 2018- almost equal to that of last year’s.
-IMF estimates show significant rise in 2017, followed by steady growth in later years.
+On the other hand, EIU shows a forecasted price growth of $93.8/barrel by 2018- almost equal to that of last year.
+IMF estimates show a significant rise in 2017, followed by steady growth in later years.

 The sliding oil price opens up many exciting possibilities for Bangladesh.
-If possible, infrastructure for strategic oil reserve as contingency measure of managing crisis must be set up.
-To deal with shortage of storage facility, Bangladesh may consider storing in offshore reservoirs (Singapore or elsewhere).
-However, in order to reap maximum benefit from falling oil prices, extensive study, research and sound implementation plan must be invested in.
+If possible, infrastructure for strategic oil reserves as contingency measures for managing crisis must be set up.
+To deal with the shortage of storage facilities, Bangladesh may consider storing in offshore reservoirs (Singapore or elsewhere).
+However, in order to reap maximum benefit from falling oil prices, extensive study, research, and sound implementation plan must be invested in.